kadesole22/kadesole22/README.md

 ### Hi there 👋
 My name is Kade, I'm a UM-Flint trained computer scientist interested in all C++, Python and Data Structures!
-- 🌱 I love learning about web development and im currently learning Python and PHP
+- 🌱 I'm currently studying Operating Systems and Computer Architecture
 - 📫 How to reach me: 248-981-3171

 <!--